noelo/omydb/README.md

 * Generic warning if custom SA is defined but not used in DC/Deployment
 * Warning if PVC defined but not used
 * Warning is resource request and limits are inverted
-* Using local storage volumes as this will impact workload placement
+* Warning using local storage volumes as this will impact workload placement
+* Warning using host networks
 * More to be added

 Potentially resource annotation can be added to enable tests to be skipped (TBD).

 Definition of rules can be retrived from an endpoint e.g. http, file etc